 Different methods have also been proposed to detoxify toxic LLMs \citep{geva-etal-2022-transformer, DEPN, edit_bias,wang-etal-2024-detoxifying}, however, they are still too complex to be quickly used.

-To this end, we propose a simple yet effective and novel method called Toxic Subword Pruning (ToxPrune) to prune the subword contained by the toxic words from LLMs.
+To this end, we propose a simple yet effective and novel method called toxic subword pruning (ToxPrune) to prune the subwords that contain toxic words from LLMs.
 ToxPrune accepts a customized toxic word list from the users, which is subsequently tokenized into subwords.
-The subwords are then pruned and deleted from the model files in order that they cannot be recovered for malicious purposes.
+The subwords are then pruned and deleted from the model files so that they cannot be recovered for malicious purposes.
 The entire process does not require any model update, and empirical results indicate that applying ToxPrune on toxic LLMs can even improve their performance on the task of dialogue response generation.
 In addition, applying ToxPrune on the official Llama-3.1 6B Base version is surprisingly helpful in dialogue diversity.

 We make the following three key contributions: